 Festival at Baijnath Temple

-Apart from its historical significance, this shrine is also famous for its Shivaratri festival.
-It is celebrated in the month of March.
+Apart from its historical significance, this shrine is famous for its Shivaratri festival.
+It is celebrated in March.
 The rush increases here during this religious festival.

 Places around Baijnath Temple